fantactuka/backbone-route-filter/README.md

 Filters are inherited by extending parent's filters with child's.
 Child's filter have higher priority, so having same pattern in child filters will override parent's behaviour.

+Filters are also supporting async mode via calling `next` callback when filter finished.
+This callback should be explicitly passed as third argument to the filter function.
+See `checkAuthorization` in example below.

 ## Installation
 Using [Bower](http://twitter.github.com/bower/) `bower install backbone-route-filter` or just copy [backbone-route-filter.js](https://raw.github.com/fantactuka/backbone-route-filter/master/backbone-route-filter.js)